lpan21-econ/lpan21-econ.github.io/files/wikipedia/wikipedia.md

 # Introduction

 In a letter to fellow biologist T.H.
-Huxley in 1865, Charles Darwin wrote "I sometimes think that general and popular treatises are almost as important for the progress of science as original work" (Lightman 2007, p 355).
-And, tellingly, *On the Origin of Species* was both a seminal scientific work and a bestseller (Radford 2008).
+Huxley in 1865, Charles Darwin wrote "I sometimes think that general and popular treatises are almost as important for the progress of science as original work" (@[lightman-science], p 355).
+And, tellingly, *On the Origin of Species* was both a seminal scientific work and a bestseller (@[darwin]).

 This paper asks whether "general and popular treatises" themselves feed back into science and help shape it.
-Rephrasing this into the language of economics, we ask whether the provision of known scientific knowledge in an open, accessible repository can shape the scientific discussion of those ideas -- and, in particular, whether Wikipedia already does.
-This is an important public policy question because it has been known since at least Samuelson (1954) that public goods, of which public repositories of knowledge are a good example, are underprovisioned in a market setting.
+Rephrasing this into the language of economics, we ask whether the provision of known scientific knowledge in an open, accessible repository can shape the scientific discussion of those ideas — and, in particular, whether Wikipedia already does.
+This is an important public policy question because it has been known since at least @[samuelson-public] that public goods, of which public repositories of knowledge are a good example, are underprovisioned in a market setting.
 They are thus good candidates for welfare-improving interventions by governments, organizations, and public-spirited individuals.

 Governments already embrace the role of providing public goods for science in a number of contexts by funding scientific repositories.
-These include repositories of physical objects, like seed banks (NCGRP 2005) and model organism repositories (MMRRC 2017), and there is good evidence that this promotes scientific activity (Furman and Stern, 2011).
-Governments also fund some informational repositories, for example those related to the human genome project (NIH 2017).
+These include repositories of physical objects, like seed banks (@[ncgrp]) and model organism repositories (@[mmrrc]), and there is good evidence that this promotes scientific activity (@[stern-giants]).
+Governments also fund some informational repositories, for example those related to the human genome project (@[nih-research]).
 Many repositories are also run by organizations or individuals.
 For example, StackOverflow.com, is widely used question-and-answer repository for knowledge about computer programming.

-Conversely, the most extensive repositories of scientific knowledge -- academic journals -- remain overwhelmingly financed by subscription fees, thereby restricting access.
+Conversely, the most extensive repositories of scientific knowledge — academic journals — remain overwhelmingly financed by subscription fees, thereby restricting access.
 But what if many of the key insights from those journal articles were also available in an easily accessible public repository?

 Wikipedia is one of the largest informational public goods providers for science.
-It is freely available, easily accessible, and is the 5<sup>th</sup> most visited website in the world (Alexa 2017).
+It is freely available, easily accessible, and is the 5<sup>th</sup> most visited website in the world (@[alexa-ranking]).
 A wide variety of scientific topics are covered on Wikipedia, and a substantial fraction of Wikipedia articles are on scientific topics.
 Depending on the definition and methods used, Wikipedia has 0.5-1.0 million scientific articles, representing one article for every ~120 scientific journal articles.
 The scientific sophistication of these articles can be substantial.
 Based on spot testing in Chemistry, we find that Wikipedia covers more than 90% of the topics discussed at the undergraduate level at top-tier research universities, and about half of those covered at the introductory graduate level.

 Given this extensive coverage, it is clear that Wikipedia reflects science.
 But does it also shape science?
 Do scientists read Wikipedia articles and encounter news ideas?
 Or perhaps scientists encounter ideas on Wikipedia that they are already aware of, but which are brought together in a way that influences how they think about them?
 One could imagine, for example, that in a broad academic field, a concept from one part of the literature might not have been encountered by people from another until it is seen on Wikipedia. ^[This happened to one of the authors (Thompson) with regard to the *many* flavors of t-tests.
 He was reminded of the panoply [here](https://en.wikipedia.org/wiki/Student's_t-test).]
 A further possibility is that a scientist could lack access to costly journals, and thus the appearance of an idea on Wikipedia could be that person's only access to that scientific knowledge.

 To assess the influence of Wikipedia we need a way to measure the impact that it is having on the academic literature.
 Traditionally, the most common way of measuring this would be to count academic citations, the acknowledgements that the scientists themselves make in their publications.
 Unfortunately, measuring the impact of Wikipedia using citations is difficult for two reasons.
 First, purported experts might be reluctant to admit that they referenced an encyclopedia for their knowledge, and thus not cite Wikipedia even if they used it.
-Indeed, university guidelines specifically discourage the citation of Wikipedia, as MIT citation guidelines make clear (MIT, 2017):
+Indeed, university guidelines specifically discourage the citation of Wikipedia, as MIT citation guidelines make clear (@[mit-sources]):

 "***Wikipedia is Not a Reliable Academic Source*** *Many of us use Wikipedia as a source of information when we want a quick explanation of something.
 However, Wikipedia or other wikis, collaborative information sites contributed to by a variety of people, are not considered reliable sources for academic citation, and you should not use them as sources in an academic paper.*"

 A second challenge to measuring the impact of Wikipedia with citations is that, even if an author were willing to cite an encyclopedia, they might not feel a need to.
-As Princeton's Academic Integrity Statement advises (Princeton, 2017):
+As Princeton's Academic Integrity Statement advises (@[princeton-sources]):

-"*If the fact or information is generally known and accepted---for example, that Woodrow Wilson served as president of both Princeton University and the United States, or that Avogadro's number is $6.02x10^{23}$---you do not need to cite a source*"
+"*If the fact or information is generally known and accepted—for example, that Woodrow Wilson served as president of both Princeton University and the United States, or that Avogadro's number is $6.02 \times 10^{23}$—you do not need to cite a source*"

 It is quite plausible that a researcher, finding that a fact is present in an encyclopaedia, might conclude that the fact is "generally known" and therefore would not feel obliged to cite it.
 Together, these challenges suggest that citations will not be an accurate way to assess Wikipedia's impact.